holographicSol/library_genesis/README.txt

 Extras:
 Query:
     Query the archive (library_genesis directory) for information, like the vampire dude from Blade.
     Intended for use with a local pdf library.
-Queries the library and saves results to file.
+Queries the library and saves results to file for later reference.

 create_sol_library.py:
     Intended for use with kiwix.
 Runs kiwix-manage.exe as a subprocess to auto compile a library.xml from a bag